-Trump proposes new U.S. immigration plan favoring skills over family ties
+In nod to 2020, Trump pitches U.S. immigration overhaul

 Senate Democratic Leader Chuck Schumer criticized the White House for failing to consult with Democratic lawmakers, and said that showed the proposal was not serious.

-But it left aside the thorny issue of how to deal with the roughly 11 million immigrants living in the country illegally - many for years - and protections for “Dreamer” children brought to the country illegally, a top priority for Democratic lawmakers.
+Democratic support would be needed to advance any legislation through the Republican-led Senate - let alone the Democratic-controlled House - making it unlikely that Trump’s plan will move forward ahead of November 2020 elections.

-The plan also does not include provisions to help farmers and other seasonal employers obtain more guest workers, or reforms for technology visa programs.
+The plan also does not include changes sought by business lobby groups to help farmers and other seasonal employers obtain more guest workers, or reforms for technology visa programs.

-Business groups said the plan was a good first step but emphasized solutions needed to be broader and bipartisan.
+Republicans say they will try to move a package of measures through Congress to address a surge of mostly Central American families turning themselves in at the southern border.

-“It should also incorporate policies to improve access to temporary workers with skills needed in the marketplace and provide a practical solution for undocumented immigrants and those living under temporary relief from removal, including Dreamers,” the Business Roundtable - a group of chief executives from large companies - said in a statement.
+Because of limits on how long children can be detained, many migrants are released into the United States with a date to appear in immigration court.

 Reporting by Steve Holland and Roberta Rampton; additional reporting by Makini Brice, Susan Cornwell, Mica Rosenberg, Yeganeh Torbati and Kristina Cooke; editing by Jonathan Oatis